-I use a simple approach in which content structures are mapped to user and project goals & objectives.
+I use a simple approach in which content structures are mapped to user goals and business objectives.

 My principles when developing a new IA:

 - Mobile first.

 - All content has a branch within the tree.

 - Meet the needs of today, and be able to grow tomorrow.